Miꞌkmaq: Covenant Chain of Peace and Friendship Treaties

 The arrival of the New England Planters and United Empire Loyalists in greater number put pressure on land use and the treaties.
-This migration into the region created significant economic, environmental and cultural pressures on the Mi'kmaq.
-The Mi'kmaq tried to enforce the treaties through threat of force.
-At the beginning of the American Revolution, many Mi'kmaq and Maliseet tribes supported the Americans against the British.
+This migration into the region created significant economic, environmental and cultural pressures on the Miꞌkmaq.
+The Miꞌkmaq tried to enforce the treaties through threat of force.
+At the beginning of the American Revolution, many Miꞌkmaq and Maliseet tribes supported the Americans against the British.
 They participated in the Maugerville Rebellion and the Battle of Fort Cumberland in 1776.
-Mi'kmaq delegates concluded the first international treaty, the Treaty of Watertown, with the United States soon after it declared its independence in July 1776.
-These delegates did not officially represent the Mi'kmaw government, although many individual Mi'kmaq did privately join the Continental Army as a result.
-In June 1779, Mi'kmaq in the Miramichi valley of New Brunswick attacked and plundered some of the British in the area.
-The following month, British Captain Augustus Harvey, in command of HMS Viper, arrived and battled with the Mi'kmaq.
-One Mi'kmaq was killed and 16 were taken prisoner to Quebec.
+Miꞌkmaq delegates concluded the first international treaty, the Treaty of Watertown, with the United States soon after it declared its independence in July 1776.
+These delegates did not officially represent the Miꞌkmaw government, although many individual Miꞌkmaq did privately join the Continental Army as a result.
+In June 1779, Miꞌkmaq in the Miramichi valley of New Brunswick attacked and plundered some of the British in the area.
+The following month, British Captain Augustus Harvey, in command of HMS Viper, arrived and battled with the Miꞌkmaq.
+One Miꞌkmaq was killed and 16 were taken prisoner to Quebec.
 The prisoners were eventually taken to Halifax.
 They were released on 28 July 1779 after signing the Oath of Allegiance to the British Crown.

-As their military power waned in the beginning of the 19th century, the Mi'kmaq people made explicit appeals to the British to honor the treaties and reminded them of their duty to give "presents" to the Mi'kmaq in order to occupy Mi'kma'ki.
+As their military power waned in the beginning of the 19th century, the Miꞌkmaq people made explicit appeals to the British to honor the treaties and reminded them of their duty to give "presents" to the Miꞌkmaq in order to occupy Miꞌkmaꞌki.
 In response, the British offered charity or, the word most often used by government officials, "relief".
-The British said the Mi'kmaq must give up their way of life and begin to settle on farms.
+The British said the Miꞌkmaq must give up their way of life and begin to settle on farms.
 They were also told they had to send their children to British schools for education.